 Make Saving Automatic

 People can also make saving money an automatic process.
 Many banks will move a set dollar amount from a person’s checking account to their savings account on a specific day of the month.
 Other banks will round up debit card purchases made by the consumer and move that change to a person’s savings accounts.
 This means if a person spends $1.10 on coffee, the bank can round up to $2 and move the 90 cents to the person’s savings account.

 Follow the Budget

 Once it is made, a person should follow it.
 If, while following the budget, a person realizes they need more money in one category and less in another, they can make those adjustments, but they need to follow their budget again.
 A budget only works for those who stick to it.

 Budgeting does no good for those who don’t follow it.
 Keep in mind that if overspending happens this week, it can mean cutting back next week to help the budget balance out.
-It’s always easier to follow the money plan as written than to cut out coffees and shopping the next week to make up for overspending in the present.
+It’s always easier to follow the money plan as written than to cut out coffees and shop the next week to make up for overspending in the present.
 Follow the budget.
 It will be worth the effort.

-In conclusion, everyone should have a budget.
+In conclusion, everyone should have a budget, including children.
 They are spending plans that can help people reach their financial dreams.
 They are also great for helping people save for the things they want.
 Financially smart people make one and then follow it.